daltonkdwyer/Planetary_Local_Stable/readme.md

         3) Requirements.txt
             - This might be INSTEAD of a pipfile
             - Lists everything the Heroku server will need (kind of like a virtual environment)

+        4) runtime.txt
+            - this just specifies which version of python to use...?
+                - (DD- why can't this just be in the requirements file...)

 Hosting